remarkjs/remark/doc/mdastsetting.7.md

 ### Fence

-It's possible to customise how GFM code fences are stringified:
+It's possible to customise how GFM code fences are compiled:

 *   `fence: string` (`"~"` or ``"`"``, default: ``"`"``) will wrap code
     blocks in the provided character.

-To render all code blocks with fences (the default behavior is to only use non-standard fences when a language-flag is present), use `fences: true`.
+To render all code blocks with fences (the default behaviour is to only use non-standard fences when a language-flag is present), use `fences: true`.

 The following document: